 Suggestions for potential speakers are very welcome: if a guest is coming to the university or colleagues in Tartu are interested in presenting a talk, please get in touch with the organisers (contact: virve.vihman [ät] ut.ee).
 Anyone interested in joining the mailing list is also asked to write to the same address.

-Note about TÜling during the pandemic: In Spring 2021 all the TÜling talks will be web-based, with speakers located in various parts of the world.
-We may be able to host some talks on location later in the semester -- please check our mailing list, the website or Facebook for updated information.
+Note about TÜling during the pandemic: In Fall 2021 all the TÜling talks will be web-based, altough some speakers will be on location in Tartu and presenting their talks in hybrid format, in person and online.
+Please chek our mailing list, the website or Facebook for updated information, as we will be adjusting plans according to national and university guidlines.

 2021 Fall semester shedule